BYD Auto: Outside China

 BYD opened a manufacturing plant for electric buses in Lancaster, California, US in May 2013.
 Another plant was inaugurated in Campinas, Brazil in 2015 for the production of electric buses.
 BYD also opened a bus plant in 2019 in Newmarket, Ontario, Canada.

 BYD has a European electric bus assembly facility in Komárom, Hungary.
-The plant employed 300 people by the end of 2019, with a production capacity of up to 400 electric buses a year (and 600 chassis) on two shifts.
+The plant employed 300 people by the end of 2019, with a production capacity of up to 400 electric buses a year (and 600 chassis) on two shifts..
+A significant expansion of the plant was announced in 2025.
+The capacity will triple and will produce 1,250 electric buses and trucks annually.

 In July 2023, BYD announced a US$620 million investment in Camaçari, Brazil to produce electric cars after acquiring Ford's former plant.
 In July 2024, BYD announced a US$1 billion investment in Turkey.

 In Thailand, BYD operates a manufacturing plant located in the Eastern Economic Corridor (EEC) special zone in Rayong.
 Announced in 2023 and with an annual capacity of 150,000 vehicles, construction of the facility began in March of that year.
 The plant officially opened in July 2024, and was expected to employ 10,000 workers.
 On 12 November 2024, BYD Thailand rolled out its 10,000th electric vehicle, just four months after the manufacturing plant went operational.

-On 28 April 2025, BYD broke ground on a passenger vehicle manufacturing plant located in Sihanoukville Special Economic Zone, Cambodia.
+On 28 April 2025, BYD broke ground on a passenger vehicle manufacturing plant located in Sihanoukville Special Economic Zone, Preah Sihanouk, Cambodia.